aedanjames/backend_mod_1_prework/section1/reflection.md

 1. Name and describe two common string methods:
 - String interpolation, which embeds the assigned value of an variable `#{}` inside of another string, and concatenation, which is essentially "glueing" strings together.
-An example below.
+An example below \
 ```
 puts "I sure love + #{animal}"    # => string interpolation
 a = "This is an"